bath417/Prashanthi77/README.md

 # Conclusion

-This project demonstrates the implementation of a backend API service that integrates **data collection, AI-powered analysis, and secure API design** to generate market insights for different sectors of the Indian economy.
+This project demonstrates how a backend API can integrate web data collection, AI-powered analysis, and secure API design to generate trade opportunity insights for different sectors.